-Refs can do any of the duties of a Co-ordinator or GR but with the added responsibility of being named on the insurance.
+Refs have the added responsibility of being named on the insurance.
 A Ref must be present at any major incident (including Man-Down), a crisis situation, if the Police, Fire Service or ambulance is required, or where there is a missing person or misconduct issue.